metadew/iesi/docs/pages/benefits/businesscase.md

 ## Benefit measurement

 We are currently working on a mechanism that allows you to measure and track automation benefits via the automation framework.

+## Infrastructure costs

+More information will follow shortly.